tjusenchen/AUSERA/README.md

 }
 ```

-[2] An Empirical Assessment of Security Risks of Global Android Banking Apps (Research paper)
+[2] An Empirical Assessment of Security Risks of Global Android Banking Apps
 ```
 @inproceedings{chen2019ausera,
   title={An Empirical Assessment of Security Risks of Global {Android} Banking Apps},